dckc/awesome-ocap/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

 Capability-based security enables the concise composition of powerful patterns of cooperation without vulnerability.
+[What Are Capabilities?](http://habitatchronicles.com/2017/05/what-are-capabilities/) explains in detail.

 ## Applications and Services